AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

   In reality DRAM can only hold a small fraction of all lists, and many queries inevitably have to access SSD.
 We want to systematically evaluate: under a fixed DRAM fraction (for example only 5% or 20% of lists can fit) , how different caching policies change the overall performance curve of queries——specifically, on one hand whether recall is affected by “skewed hot/cold residency decisions”, and on the other hand how much average latency and tail latency like p95 can be reduced, and whether there exists some policy combination that, under a given DRAM cost, can bring p95 down to an engineering-acceptable level.

-* **Under what workloads does a policy like seconds rule that “emphasizes reuse interval” have an advantage？** Traditional LRU mainly looks at “time of most recent access”, LFU mainly looks at “cumulative access count”, while seconds rule cares more about the “reuse interval”, that is, how many queries elapse between two accesses.
+* **Under what workloads does a policy like seconds rule that “emphasizes reuse interval” have an advantage？** Traditional LRU mainly looks at “time of most recent access”, LFU mainly looks at “cumulative access count”, while our seconds_rule focuses on a reuse-interval signal (LRU-K-style intuition), i.e., how many queries elapse between two accesses.[9]
 What we want to ask is: under different access distributions such as default, fast-changing hotspots, slow-changing hotspots, uniform, and Zipf, does this reuse-interval-based signal fit data access patterns better than pure recency or pure frequency？For example, when the hotspot window moves very fast, can seconds rule more accurately distinguish “short-interval high-value reuse” from “cold data that is touched only occasionally”, thus achieving a higher DRAM hit rate and lower SSD access volume under the same DRAM capacity.

 * **Will the benefits brought by policies be eaten up by migration cost？** Moving lists in and out of DRAM itself requires I/O and CPU, which is not free in real systems: migration consumes SSD bandwidth, affects concurrent queries, and may also increase code complexity and maintenance cost.
 Therefore we not only compare policy benefits in recall and latency, but also explicitly count total migrated bytes, the average migration overhead amortized per query, and how many clusters need to be migrated per rebalance.
 The concrete questions we want to answer are: under different workloads and DRAM configurations, whether there exists a policy that shows “great tail latency on paper, but the amount of data migrated per second has already reached an unacceptable level”; and under an acceptable migration budget, which types of policy combinations are more cost-effective.